joeytakeda/misc/table.md

 ### TEI<span id="TEI"/>

-**TEI**(TEI document) contains a single TEI-conformant document, combining a single TEI header with one or more members of the model.resourceLike class.
+**TEI** (TEI document) contains a single TEI-conformant document, combining a single TEI header with one or more members of the model.resourceLike class.
 Multiple  [TEI](#TEI)  elements may be combined to form a teiCorpus element. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-TEI.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.typed](#att.typed)  (@type, @subtype)
+@version

-@versionspecifies the version number of the TEI Guidelines against which this document is valid.
+specifies the version number of the TEI Guidelines against which this document is valid.
+**Status**

+Optional

+**Datatype**

+teidata.version

+**Note**

-**Status**Optional**Datatype**teidata.version**Note**Major editions of the Guidelines have long been informally referred to by a name made up of the letter P (for Proposal) followed by a digit.
+Major editions of the Guidelines have long been informally referred to by a name made up of the letter P (for Proposal) followed by a digit.
 The current release is one of the many releases of the fifth major edition of the Guidelines, known as P5.
 This attribute may be used to associate a TEI document with a specific release of the P5 Guidelines, in the absence of a more precise association provided by the source attribute on the associated schemaSpec.